SVijayB/Lock_Unlock_A_Computer_Using_RFID/README.md

 Once you are done adding the library, you are all set up for editing the code.

-To find the UID code for the further steps, please refer to the [UID_identification](docs/UID_identification.md).
+To find the UID code for the RFID tags, run [UID_identification](UID_identification.ino) in your Arduino and collect the UID tag info from the output screen.

 The first change you have to do is modify your `UID number`.